semkulich/geocoder/geocoder/README.md

 # Features
 * Solid API based on [Geocoder PHP library](http://geocoder-php.org);
-* Geocode and Reverse Geocode using one or multiple Geocoder providers (ArcGISOnline, BingMaps, File, GoogleMaps, MapQuest, Nominatim, OpeneStreetMap, etc);
+* Geocode and Reverse Geocode using one or multiple Geocoder providers (ArcGISOnline, BingMaps, File, GoogleMaps, GooglePlace, MapQuest, Nominatim, OpeneStreetMap, etc);
 * Results can be dumped into multiple formats such as WKT, GeoJson, etc ...</li>
 * The Geocoder Provider and Dumper plugins are extendable through a custom module;</li>
 * Submodule Geocoder Field provides Drupal fields widgets and formatters, with even more options;</li>